-He lives with his wife and their youngest son, their home is surrounded by a vibrant garden, which is full of colour, but there house is small and with a leaking roof it provides little shelter,
+He lives with his wife and their youngest son, their home is surrounded by a vibrant garden, which is full of colour, but their house is small and with a leaking roof it provides little shelter,

 “Please, I just want to see again, I have to work so I can build a new home, but I struggle to get to work.
 I have to take two buses and it takes me two hours.”

 With no chance of regaining sight in his left eye, all of Metuisela’s hopes of being able to see again are reliant on an operation to remove the dense cataract in his right eye.